-This how-to lays out all there’s to know about sharing Activity data, including getting progress update from friends, engaging in smack talk, viewing shared Activity rings, removing a friend from shared Activity or muting their notifications for the day and more.
+All there’s to know about sharing Activity data, including getting progress update from friends, viewing shared Activity rings, removing a friend from shared Activity, or muting their notifications, and more.

 Apple today released new OS betas to its registered developers. iOS 10.2.1 beta 3 (build 14D23), macOS Sierra 10.12.3 beta 3 (build 16D25a), watchOS 3.1.3 beta 2 (build 14S959) and tvOS 10.1.1 beta 2 (build 14U711) are now available for testing to the members of Apple Developer Program.

 The latest builds can be installed over-the-air via the Software Update mechanism on devices that have an appropriate configuration profile installed on them.